 The first thing to do is put batteries in the battery compartment so the light works.

-Open out the Pocket Microscope as shown in the diagram.
-Slide open the cover of the battery compartment where indicated and insert 2 x AA batteries ('+' positive end inwards; '-' negative end towards the spring) then slide back the cover.
+Open out the Pocket Microscope by unscrewing the battery compartment with a Phillips (cross-head) screwdriver.
+Insert 2 x AA batteries ('+' positive end inwards; '-' negative end towards the spring) then screw the cover back on securely using the screwdriver.

 The light should now come on automatically when you open out the Pocket Microscope and switch off automatically when it closes.
 Therefore to save your batteries, always make sure it is closed when not in use.